Shafayat115/Deam_GNN/readme.md

 - an **ESM-only baseline** (`esm_deamidation.py`)
 - an **ESM + structure-aware GNN model** (`deamid_GNN.py`)

-The repository currently includes utility modules under `LM_GNN_utils/`, a small dummy CSV under `Data/`, and an `environment.yml` file for creating the software environment.
-The included CSV is **dummy/example data only** and is meant to show the expected format and repository structure.
-It is not intended to be a full training dataset.
+The repository currently includes utility modules under `LM_GNN_utils/`, a small dummy CSV under `Data/`, example structure files under `structure_data/`, and an `environment.yml` file for creating the software environment.
+The included CSV and structure files are **example/demo data only** and are meant to show the expected format and repository structure.
+They are not intended to be a full training dataset.

 ---